yorkeJohn/mc-discord-notify/README.md

 * Modify `jvm_args` with your desired Java Runtime Environment arguments.
 * Modify `webhook_url` with the URL to your Discord Server webhook.
 * Modify `role_id` with the ID of the role you would like to \@mention.

+# Starting and stopping your server
+* Start your server by opening `run.bat`.
+Your Discord Server will receive an online notification.
+* Stop your server by typing `stop` in the console.
+Your Discord Server will receive an offline notification.